-Cons of Beans
+Drawbacks of Beans

 Although legumes are protein- and fiber-rich, most are not low-calorie foods.
 The USDA National Nutrient Database reports that 1 cup of cooked pinto beans contains 245 calories in just 1 cup.

-Regardless of what you eat, your overall calorie intake determines how much weight, if any, you’ll lose.
+Regardless of what you eat, your overall caloric intake determines how much weight, if any, you’ll lose.
 Aim to shed 1 to 2 pounds weekly by lowering your current energy intake by 500 to 1,000 calories daily, suggests the Centers for Disease Control and Prevention.